tongpeifu-yh/file2png/README.md

 Sometimes a few platforms provide free cloud picture storage services, in order to utilize them to store normal files I created this utility.

 ## Build
 CMake is supported.
-Since the GNU-like command line interface, MinGW is required to build on Windows.
+Need libpng, and zlib if using static libraries.
+On some platforms you also need to link libm manually.
+Since the UNIX-like command line interface, MinGW is required to build on Windows.
 ```shell
 git clone https://github.com/tongpeifu-yh/file2png.git
 cd file2png